Derwent World Patents Index: Basic format

 The database is produced by information provider Clarivate Analytics, previously part of Thomson Reuters.

 Special Indexing

 Derwent Manual Codes

 Derwent produces its own proprietary patent classification codes, called manual codes.
 The classification system contains subdivisions related to chemical, electrical and mechanical engineering subject matter.

 Derwent Assignee Codes

 Derwent indexers add standardized 4-letter codes to DWPI records to represent certain patent-holding companies.
 These codes are not available for all companies - only the top patent holding companies have these standard Derwent codes.

+History

+Derwent World Patents Index can trace its origin to Delphion patent database, that originated in pre-World Wide Web era.
+Thomson Reuters acquired Delphion first, and them sold it to Clarivate in 2016.